MeganPaffrath/time-tracker/README.md

 ## Frontend

 - React app
-  - createContext: to keep track of user & how page should display
+  - useContext: to keep track of user & how page should display
+    - userContext
   - axios: for http req/res
+  - useHistory: to keep track of routes

 ## Backend